 Before you even start implementing Workday security, develop a comprehensive testing plan.
 Working proactively and setting up your testing plan beforehand will save you time (and maybe even some money) once you get to that point in the project.
 With a set testing plan, everyone involved knows 1) what to expect and 2) what is expected of them at that point in the project.

 Unfortunately, setting up proper testing plans isn’t always at the top of the priority list.
-We’ve had clients in the past that failed to test every single change they’ve made, and somehow it’s always the ones that seem fine at the beginning that end up having an enormous impact on every other aspect of security.
+We’ve had clients in the past that failed to test every single change they’ve made, and somehow, it’s always the ones that seem fine at the beginning that have an enormous impact on every other aspect of security.

 A comprehensive testing regimen will help you discover issues before they end up breaking the rest of your system.